andrewsamprogramming/agile-final-project/.github/ISSUE_TEMPLATE/agile-final-project.md

 ---
-name: Custom issue template
+name: agile final project
-about: agile final project
+about: The IBM introduction to agile development and crumb final project
 title: ''
 labels: ''
 assignees: ''